mattpetosa/mattpetosa/README.md

 ## 💫 About Me

 I'm an engineer working at Waters deploying and automating **lab software** — building tooling around chromatography data systems.
-I also own MHP Technology LLC for side projects.
+I also own MHP Technology LLC for my side business and projects.

 Outside of work I run a small fleet of self-hosted services on my own Debian box behind nginx and Cloudflare.